Górowo Iławeckie: 20th century

 In 1871 Landsberg became part of Germany.
 In 1898, it was connected to the railway-line, and in 1908, a municipal gas factory was established, which is today a technical museum.

 In the beginning of World War I, Russian troops conquered the town for a few days in late August 1914.
 Owing to some shootings by German soldiers, the post office, one house, and several barns were burned down and seven civilians were executed.
 A railway bridge was blown up.
 German troops reconquered the town on 2 September 1914 without fighting.

 In February 1945, the town and its periphery was the scene for fierce battles between the Wehrmacht and the Red Army, which finally conquered the town on 2 February 1945.
 As an important travel nexus, a large number of civilians trying to escape from East Prussia were captured here.
 On 19 June 1945 representatives of the Polish administration came to the town and took over administrative power from the Soviet commandant.
+The seat of Iławka County was moved to Górowo after the Polish administration was expelled from Iławka in December 1945 by the Soviet Union, which unilaterally annexed the northern part of the county.

 Following the Potsdam Conference, the German-speaking population was expelled in 1946/47, and the town was resettled with Polish citizens.
 The town was renamed to obtain the proper Polish name of Górowo.
-Along with Poles, especially from the Polish areas annexed by the Soviet Union, a remarkable number of people of Ukraine nationality were settled by force in the area of Gorowo through Operation Vistula in 1947.
-Today a Ukrainian boarding school exists in Gorowo, and the former Lutheran church is used by the Ukrainian Greek Catholic Church.
+Along with Poles, especially from the Polish areas annexed by the Soviet Union, a remarkable number of people of Ukraine nationality were settled by force in the area of Górowo through Operation Vistula in 1947.
+Today a Ukrainian boarding school exists in Górowo, and the former Lutheran church is used by the Ukrainian Greek Catholic Church.

+Górowo was the seat of Iławka County until 1958 and of the Górowo County until 1961, when the county was dissolved and Górowo became part of the Bartoszyce County.